vbotka/ansible-collection-freebsd/docs/source/examples/200/example.rst

   * iocage_01
   * iocage_02

-  In the playbook *pb_iocage_template.yml*, use the modules:
+  In the playbook `vbotka.freebsd.pb_iocage_template`_, use the modules:

   * vbotka.freebsd.iocage to create, start, stop, and convert jails to templates.
-  * vbotka.freebsd.iocage exec to create a user and set .ssh ownership.
+  * vbotka.freebsd.iocage exec tasks to create a user and set .ssh ownership.
   * community.general.pkgng to install packages.
   * ansible.posix.authorized_key to configure public keys.
   * ansible.builtin.lineinfile to configure /etc/rc.conf and /usr/local/etc/sudoers

-  In the playbook *pb_iocage_ansible_clients.yml*, use the module *vbotka.freebsd.iocage* to:
+  In the playbook `vbotka.freebsd.pb_iocage_ansible_clients`_, use the `module vbotka.freebsd.iocage`_ to:

   * create jails from the Ansible client templates
   * start all jails